bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Drizzle and Windy
+- Drizzle and Breezy
-- 68% humidity
+- 80% humidity
 - 26 mph wind
-- 88% cloud cover
+- 75% cloud cover
 - 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.38 inches of snow and 0.36 inches of rain expected in the next 48 hours